Must-Try Sukiyaki Restaurants in Tokyo: Classic, New-Style, and Michelin-Starred Picks

 6. Edomae Niku Kappo Miyashita (Ginza)

-Located in the bustling Ginza and Yurakucho area, Edomae Niku Kappo Miyashita (宮下) specializes in A5 Kuroge Wagyu sukiyaki and shabu-shabu, served in set-course meals.
+Located in the bustling Ginza and Yurakucho area, Edomae Niku Kappo Miyashita specializes in A5 Kuroge Wagyu sukiyaki and shabu-shabu, served in set-course meals.
 Each course includes salad, chawanmushi, two appetizers, a starter, sukiyaki, a main dish, and dessert.
-The sukiyaki sauce is a house-original blend, with a slightly sweet-savory flavor that can be adjusted by adding water to taste.
+Their house-made sukiyaki sauce offers a slightly sweet-savory flavor that can be adjusted by adding water to taste.

-For the best experience, start by simmering the vegetables to enhance the broth’s aroma, then briefly cook the beautifully marbled A5 Wagyu slices.
-Dipping the tender beef into raw egg brings out its full richness—a true melt-in-your-mouth experience.
-Despite its high-quality Wagyu, Miyashita offers relatively affordable prices compared to other Ginza sukiyaki restaurants, making it a great value.
-For an even better deal, check out their lunch sets, which are more budget-friendly.
+For the best experience, start by simmering the vegetables to deepen the broth’s aroma, then briefly cook the beautifully marbled A5 Wagyu slices.
+Dipping the tender beef into raw egg enhances its richness, creating a melt-in-your-mouth experience.
+Despite using top-grade Wagyu, Miyashita offers more reasonable prices than many Ginza sukiyaki restaurants, with lunch sets providing even better value.

 ・Hours: